 In addition, BONENT certification programs reflect its global status as the leading certification group worldwide of nephrology nurses and technologists/technicians.
-Examinations are conducted as far away as Singapore, Australia, Turkey and New Zealand.
+Examinations are conducted in 11 other countries, as far away as Singapore, Australia, Turkey and New Zealand.

 Despite its impressive growth in recent years, BONENT remains largely a “grassroots” organization that relies upon the help of all of its members in order to sustain itself, thrive, and grow.